 Here you will also find out the story of the Royal couples in Romania and their important influence in the history of our country.
 The visit lasts about 45 minutes after which you will spend some time in the beautiful gardens of the castle.

 The next stop is Brasov, Kronstadt (“the city of the crown”) under its German name.
 Yes, you are now officially in Transylvania!
-In Brasov you will have lunch in a typical restaurant and enjoy a lovely walk on the narrow and cobblestone streets of the old city center.
-You will see The Council Square, The Council Tower, The famous Black Church (the largest Gothic construction in Eastern part of Europe).
+In Brasov, you will have lunch in a typical restaurant and enjoy a lovely walk on the narrow and cobblestone streets of the old city center.
+You will see The Council Square, The Council Tower, The famous Black Church (the largest Gothic construction in the Eastern part of Europe).

 In the evening head to Sighisoara for dinner and overnight in the medieval citadel.
 Do not miss a short walk in the citadel and admire the medieval buildings at the light of the lanterns.
 Prepare to step back time!